Frequently Asked Questions

 • Saline solution

-A: Every off-lead permitted dog wears a Tractive GPS tracker, allowing real-time location tracking, flashing, and sound alerts.
+Every off-lead dog wears a Tractive GPS tracker for real-time location tracking.

 • Inform you immediately